 Those who suffer from addiction may also struggle with the uncertainties of going through treatment and living without substance use.
 Unfortunately, there are also cases in which people do not feel the need to move past addiction.

 Sometimes, the best thing you can do for a person in any of these cases is to stage and carry out an intervention for drug abuse or intervention for alcohol abuse.

 What is an Intervention and Who is Involved?

 Interventions are not meant to be confrontational or harsh settings in which an addicted person is forced to listen.
-Instead, an intervention should be a conversation that is filled with love and understanding while still allowing individuals to be truthful about how the addiction problem is affecting the individual and all those around him or her.
+Instead, an intervention should be a conversation that is filled with love and understanding while still allowing individuals to be truthful about how the addiction is affecting the individual and all those around him or her.

 The ultimate purpose of an addiction intervention is to encourage your loved one to get help for his or her substance abuse problem.
-The goal is to point an addicted individual in the direction of professional drug and alcohol treatment and rehabilitation.
+The goal is to point an individual in the direction of professional drug and alcohol treatment and rehabilitation.